Touch of Evil

 - Malignant Plot Tumor: The original bombing investigation is almost completely forgotten by the end of the film in favor of Vargas' attempts to bring down Quinlan.
 The ending shoehorns in a line that the guy Quinlan framed really was guilty after all.

 - Not Even Bothering with the Accent: One of the most infamous examples, Welles assured Heston he didn't have to do a Hispanic accent for his Fake Nationality role as the Mexican Narcotics officer Vargas, cobbling together unofficial backstory saying that Vargas lost his accent due to his travels outside of Mexico and working with Caucasians.
-It's one of the biggest knocks on the film even from its fans, and Heston spent the rest of his life admitting it was one of the biggest mistakes he ever made.

 - The Oner: The opening sequence features one of the most famous continuous camera shots.
 Also, at the shoe clerk's apartment, there is a long continuous shot where the camera moves from room to room following Heston.